zzzprojects/learn-orm/tutorials/dynamic-expresso/case-sensitive-expressions.md

 }
 ```

-Let's run the above code and you will see the following exception.
+Let's run the above code, and you will see the following exception.

 ```csharp
 DynamicExpresso.Exceptions.UnknownIdentifierException: 'Unknown identifier 'VAL' (at index 6).'
 ```

-To use case insensitive expressions, pass `InterpreterOptions.CaseInsensitive` options to `Interpreter` constructor as parameter as shown below.
+To use case insensitive expressions, pass `InterpreterOptions.CaseInsensitive` options to `Interpreter` constructor as a parameter, as shown below.

 ```csharp
 public static void Example2()